yedino/galaxy42/README.md

 ### Release notes

+### Version v0.3.0

+* For users of official binary distribution:
+  * Connections seem encrypted, but are not yet authenticated correctly.
+  * You can not crossbuild / Gitian build for Mac OS X target, therefore we do not provide official Macintosh version yet. (bug#278)
+* For people building from source
+  * (Same remarks as for users)
   * On Windows, building with MSVC compiler, the messages/languages will not work even if you provide .mo files correctly. (bug#J332)
-* On Windows, in both Cygwin and MSVC, if you want to build from source, there is no ready script to convert .po to .mo translation files, you ust supply them yourself (e.g. copy from linux build or linux release binary - copy it with the directory, so next to .exe we have ./share/locale/...)
-* You can not crossbuild / Gitian build for Mac OS X target, therefore we do not provide official Macintosh version yet. (bug#278)
+  * On Windows, you can try to build the .mo language files as in [doc/translation-instructions-cygwin.txt](doc/translation-instructions-cygwin.txt), or copy the .mo files from other platforms

+Older release notes are in [Changelog.md](Changelog.md).

 === Using pre-built binary ===